 The School Psychology program offers a 90-credit post-bachelor’s program, which leads to the Educational Specialist Degree (EdS).
 All post-bachelor’s degree students are required to complete a 1200-hour internship.
 Learn More

 For students with a master’s degree, the School Psychology Program offers a 60-credit (minimum) Post-Master’s degree program which leads to the Educational Specialist Degree (EdS).
 Upon satisfactory completion of the program, the student is eligible for Washington state ESA certification and national (NCSP) certification.
 All Post-Master’s Degree students complete a supervised internship of 1200 hours in a school setting.
 Learn More

 School Psychology program graduates are knowledgeable, ethical, and reflective educational leaders who apply professionalism and stewardship for social justice.

 Consistent with the vision and mission of SU and the COE, the School Psychology program prepares school psychologists to collaborate with professional colleagues, families, and the larger community in order to serve and advocate for all students.
 The program develops school psychologists who embody and act upon their commitment to social justice, particularly among disenfranchised students and families.
 Program faculty model caring, a pursuit of knowledge, and commitment to justice so that our graduates shall enact these values in their own works.

 “The School Psychology program at Seattle University gave me the tools to effect systems-level change with a focus on social justice for the betterment of our children and their future.”

-The National Association of School Psychologists noted how professional ethics are infused throughout our philosophy and content of our program.
+In our recent accreditation, the National Association of School Psychologists noted how professional ethics are infused throughout our philosophy and content of our program.
 Learn More.